 The children learn at their own pace, with support, until they achieve the Early Learning Goals, usually by the end of their Foundation Year.
 Learning opportunities take place outside as well as in the classroom.
-We organise visits out of school with our children in connection with our topics.
+And we organise regular visits out of school with our children in connection with our topics.